G1OJS/PyFT8/README.md

  - Finds sound cards by keywords so follows them if windows moves them ...
  - Logs QSOs to ADIF file and all spots to WSJTX-style ALL.txt file
  - Uploads spots to pskreporter
- - Direct CAT control for some rigs, designed to drop connection when not used, allowing sharing of rig's serial port
- - Or control rigs via Hamlib
+ - Control rigs via Hamlib

  The Gui shows:
  - Simultaneous views of odd and even cycles